Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 This is a serious violation, and Sourcing Nova will not do this.

-We also check to make sure suppliers are not committing these sort of violations as well.
+Our vendor selection criteria ensures they are not committing these sort of violations as well.
 Suppliers who do not follow rules and laws of intellectual property will bring problems to customers later on.

 Sourcing Nova checks to be sure the content of the management system is a key part of the supplier’s culture.
 This is something that the entire factory, including all departments and employees, follow.
 The actual characteristics vary, but it comes down to strengths and weaknesses.
 These can be factory size, output, labor pool and the like.